WyvernDC/File-Name-Specific-word-remover/README.md

-This contains 2 files consisting of python codes that renames and delete's specificic duplicates
+This contains 2 files that consist of python codes that renames and delete's specificic duplicates